THE TIME TO BEGIN YOUR RECOVERY IS RIGHT NOW!

 WHICH FUNDING PROVIDERS CAN I USE TO ACCESS TNS SERVICES?

-TNS is a registered NDIS Provider under the “Health & Wellbeing” category.
+TNS is an NDIS Provider under the “Health & Wellbeing” category.

 We also provide services to the following: